Emigre/dotfiles/README.md

   - In Team > Git > Label Decorations
     - Under Icon Decorations, unselect Tracked Resources and Dirty resources
     - Under Text Decorations, set Files: {name}, Folders: {name} and Projects: {name}  [{branch}{ branch_status}]
-- In the Project Explorer dropdown, select 'Customize View', select the Content tab and unselect all except for 'Enhanced Java Rendering for Web' and 'Java Elements'

 Install the [Lightweight CSS Editor plugin](https://marketplace.eclipse.org/content/eclipse-4-tools-lightweight-css-editor) and add these styles in Preferences > General > Appearance